andesyv/megatron3000/README.md

 The histogram is generated in the background using separate worker threads and will reflect any changes in the connected data.
 If the histogram is mapped to the transfer function, any changes in the transfer function will regenerate the histogram.
 Any changes to the bin count will also regenerate the histogram.

+## Other stuff
+### Multithreading
+All expensive tasks the program has to do are running on separate threads from the main program, making it possible to still use the program while stuff happens in the background.
+In practice this means data loading and histogram generation.
+The worker threads are also cancellable.
+For data loading this means that if the user decides to load a different volume mid-loading or cancel the loading process, they can just click on another file or cancel the data window, respectively.
+For histograms this means that if the user changes the data mid histogram-generation, the generation will cancel and start a new generation as soon as it's convenient.
 # Shortcuts
 The application has two sets of shortcuts: *Global shortcuts* and *view shortcuts*.
 Global shortcuts operate on the whole program, while view shortcuts affect the currently *focused* view.
 The view in